-The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Ultrasound Department is fully accredited by the American College of Radiology and consist of a unique team of board certified sonographers with more than 50 years of combined experience.
+The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Pediatric Ultrasound Department is fully accredited by the American College of Radiology and consist of a unique team of board certified sonographers with more than 50 years of combined experience.
 We offer a full range of general and vascular ultrasound procedures tailored specifically to meet the special needs of children.
 The tests are painless, patient friendly and usually do not require sedation.

 What is an Ultrasound?